UK parliament rejects May's Brexit deal in historic defeat

 The EU wants to avoid being blamed for a no-deal Brexit, and an extension is unlikely to be blocked by member states.
 "It will be difficult to say no," said one EU diplomat.

-However, the upcoming European elections cause a problem, as the UK would need to participate in the May vote if it remains, even temporarily, a member.
+However, the upcoming European elections cause a problem, as the UK would need to participate in the May vote if it remains, even temporarily, as a member.

 That poses a question on how, and for how long, would they retain its 73 MEPs, as the parliament has already decided to reduce its numbers from 751 to 705 to reflect the UK's departure.